PreciousEunice/github-final-project/README.md

 # githubTest
-This repo is created as a reuirement for the ibm test.
+This repo is created as a requirement for the ibm test.